 Haven for Hope is a place of hope and new beginnings for people in Bexar County who are experiencing homelessness.
 It is made up of two major programs: the Courtyard and the Transformational Campus.
 Both are on the Haven for Hope property and require a visit to the Intake Department to get started.
-The Courtyard is a low-barrier, safe sleeping program that offers shelter and basic needs.
+The Courtyard is a low-barrier, safe sleeping program that offers shelter, basic needs, and access to numerous resources.
 The Transformational Campus is a center that offers services and shelter with an emphasis toward addressing the root causes of homelessness.

-The Transformational Campus (TC) is a place where an individual or family experiencing homelessness can go to receive housing, education, counseling, and support in order to help transform his/her life by addressing the root causes of their homelessness.
+The Transformational Campus (TC) is a place where an individual or family experiencing homelessness can go to receive housing, income and skills development, counseling, and wrap-around case management in order to help transform his/her life by addressing the root causes of their homelessness.
 The goal is to help individuals gain and keep permanent housing.

 If you have an immediate need for safe sleeping and the Intake office is closed, please enter the Courtyard at 1300 W Martin St after hours.